quicwg/multipath/draft-ietf-quic-multipath.md

 ## Using Zero-Length connection ID {#using-zero-length}

+If a zero-length connection ID is used, one packet number space for all paths.
+That means the packet sequence numbers are allocated from the common number space, so that, for example, packet number N could be sent on one path and packet number N+1 on another.

+ In this case, ACK frames report the numbers of packets that have been received so far, regardless of the path on which they have been received.
+That means the senders needs to maintain an association between sent packet numbers and the path over which these packets were sent.
+This is necessary to implement per path congestion control, as explained in {{zero-length-cid-loss-and-congestion}}.

-If a node elects to use zero-length connection IDs, it MUST implement the handling of Acknowledgements defined in {{sending-acknowledgements-and-handling-ranges}}.
+Further, the receiver of packets with zero-length connection IDs should implement handling of acknowledgements as defined in
-The peer node using zero-length connection IDs SHOULD implement a logic to handle loss detection in the presence of multiple paths, identify the path on which packets are acknowledged or determined lost for the purpose of congestion control as explained in {{zero-length-cid-loss-and-congestion}}, mitigate the ECN issues mentioned in {{ecn-and-zero-length-cid-considerations}}, and mitigate the RTT measurement issues explained in {{ack-delay-and-zero-length-cid-considerations}}.
-If a node does not support this logic, it MUST limit its use of multipath as explained in {{restricted-sending-to-zero-length-cid-peer}}.
+{{sending-acknowledgements-and-handling-ranges}}.

+ECN handing is specified in {{ecn-handling}}, and mitigation of the RTT measurement is further explained in {{ack-delay-and-zero-length-cid-considerations}}.

+If a node
+does not want to implement this logic, it MAY instead limit its use of multiple paths as explained in {{restricted-sending-to-zero-length-cid-peer}}.